I Disapprove of What You Say, But I Will Defend to the Death Your Right to Say It. — Evelyn Beatrice Hall

-The role of Foreign Policy has never been more pertinent, challenging and socioeconomically relevant to the enormous conflicting issues facing humanity, and consequently nation states than today.
+The role of Foreign Policy has never been more pertinent, challenging and socioeconomically relevant to the enormous conflicting issues facing humanity, and consequently nation-states than today.
 This Website attempts, therefore, to interject itself into the ongoing public debates about serious Foreign Policy concerns, in an increasingly volatile, interrelated, and often intolerant global climate.

 Foreign Policy cannot be summed up or debated in a vacuum with a single narrow focus, however.
 It is crucial to underline the need for a dynamic, interdisciplinary approach, that covers the entire spectrum of social sciences.
-Furthermore, the analysis and connection between the role of domestic socio-political and economic environment in the conduct of Foreign Policy are indispensable.
+Furthermore, the analysis and connection between the role of the domestic socio-political and economic environment in the conduct of Foreign Policy are indispensable.
 The reaction of Europeans to the Syrian crisis — particularly the British and American policymakers, because of their domestic public opinion constraints — is the most vivid example of the influence of domestic context upon Foreign Policy.

-In the same way, Public Diplomacy has been used by Foreign Policy decision makers in projecting their national security interests and goals, when targeting a general audience, as well as an audience of decision makers, and attempt to create distance from the pure propaganda arm of Foreign Policy, by sugar coating the “intended policy.”
-In other words, it could be argued that Public Diplomacy is used as the Public Relations arm of Foreign Policy — particularly by the West — in an effort to win public opinion in target nations where previously even the elites and heads of those states did not count in the Foreign Policy calculus, and were quite frankly treated with contempt by all Western Foreign Policy decision makers.
+In the same way, Public Diplomacy has been used by Foreign Policy decision-makers in projecting their national security interests and goals, when targeting a general audience, as well as an audience of decision-makers, and attempt to create distance from the pure propaganda arm of Foreign Policy, by sugar-coating the “intended policy.”
+In other words, it could be argued that Public Diplomacy is used as the Public Relations arm of Foreign Policy — particularly by the West — in an effort to win public opinion in target nations where previously even the elites and heads of those states did not count in the Foreign Policy calculus and were quite frankly treated with contempt by all Western Foreign Policy decision-makers.

-The point of discussing briefly these angles of Foreign Policy optics is not to open a Pandora’s box of definitions, delineated parameters, and disagreements surrounding the subject matter of Foreign Policy analysis – although this is also very much welcomed.
+The point of discussing briefly these angles of Foreign Policy optics is not to open Pandora’s box of definitions, delineated parameters, and disagreements surrounding the subject matter of Foreign Policy analysis – although this is also very much welcomed.
 But, rather invite as many divergent opinions and points of view as possible to promote a discussion of Foreign Policy which has a wide scope, and can use many feasible analytical standpoints in an attempt to contribute positively to all the ongoing general and specific Foreign Policy debates.

 Other than comments from a general audience, any serious contributions, from any place on the political compass, related to this Website’s purpose are welcomed as guest posts.
 Potential contributors should e-mail email@example.com.